CoolProp/IF97/wrapper/Mathcad/README.md

 * Build the makefile using CMake (Note: Mathcad Prime is 64-bit):

     cmake .. -DIF97_PRIME_MODULE=ON
-             -DIF97_PRIME_ROOT="C:/Program Files/PTC/Mathcad 7.0.0.0"
+             -DIF97_PRIME_ROOT="C:/Program Files/PTC/Mathcad Prime 10.0.0.0"
              -G "Visual Studio 17 2022" -A x64
              -DCMAKE_VERBOSE_MAKEFILE=ON

+	> Insert your version of Mathcad Prime in place of "10.0.0.0".
     > Insert your version of Visual Studio for the -G option.
 	> Note that Mathcad Prime is 64-bit and requires the `-A x64` switch on this command.
     > Prior to VS 2017, use something like: `-G "Visual Studio 14 2015 Win64`